moliver28/research-handbook/content/handbook/people-group/promotions-transfers.md

 #### Engineering Internal Mobility

-For Engineering, please see [Engineering Mobility Principles](/handbook/engineering/careers/#mobility-principles) for addtional guidelines and justification.
+For Engineering, please see [Engineering Mobility Principles](/handbook/engineering/careers/#mobility-principles) for additional guidelines and justification.

 ### Promotions